Course Outline

 Exploring ONOS Features

-• Resource management and optimization for government networks
+• Resource management and optimization for efficient use of public sector resources

 Scalability and Future Directions

-• Scaling ONOS deployments for large-scale network environments
+• Scaling ONOS deployments for large government networks

-• Resources and community support for ONOS users for government applications
+• Resources and community support for ONOS users in the public sector

 Summary and Next Steps